-OVC expects to make up to 13 awards of up to \$750,000 each, with an estimated total amount awarded of up to \$10,000,000.
-OVC expects to make awards for a 36-month period of performance, to begin on October 1, 2017.
+OVC expects to make awards of up to \$600,000 for a 36-month period of performance, to begin October 1, 2017.

 OVC reserves the right to exercise discretion in setting award amounts.
 Award amounts will be based on the documented number of victims served each year during 2015 and 2016 within the targeted geographic region, the geographic location of the project, the scope and complexity of the service strategy, funding priorities, and funding availability.